 Criticism can be difficult to take.
-On a regular basis, I solicit feedback from the travel agents that use TRO, and there is usually no shortage of good suggestions.
+On a regular basis, I solicit feedback from the travel agents that use TRO and Voyager Websites, and there is usually no shortage of good suggestions.
 Likewise, I speak with our advertisers frequently to see if we are exceeding their expectations.
-In the position of publisher, I have to patrol both sides of the fence, making sure that every aspect of TRO’s business is where I want it to be.
+In the position of publisher, I have to patrol both sides of the fence, making sure that every aspect of our business is where I want it to be.
 It seldom is.
 We get close, but perfection seems always somewhere way down the road, usually miles away.

 Sometimes the criticism can be brutal.
 The articles we craft, the editorial point of view, the look of our Destination Guides, the layout of our home page can all at times become the object of someone’s critique.
 I have only one thing to say to that: